 To apply for either the research seed grant or the data training grant, applicants must submit:

 Research Seed Grants

 - A research seed grant cover sheet (.pdf).

-- A project description of no more than 4 pages which includes:
+- A project proposal of no more than 3 pages that includes:

 - A proposed budget of no more than $40,000

 - Allowable expenses are up to $10,000 in summer salary support per PI as well as funds for research assistants and data acquisition or travel expenses.

 - A proposal of no more than 1 page that includes:

 - Workshop name

 - Explanation on how the training will advance your research portfolio